Canto II – A Little Village

 did these circles run, so fond were these

-dust puppets of their rites and ritual, that
+dust puppets of their rites and ritual,

-this earth hardly noticed the arrival of Jonson’s
+that the hares hardly noticed the arrival

-dreams of God.
-The land was sobered and shaken
+and his sugared dreams of God.
+The land

-at the flagrancy of his verse – a man with eyes
+and roots chuckling at the flagrancy of his verse –

-to see the liquid silks and unplucked roses
+the liquid silks and unplucked roses

 of youthful glee.
 When the wigged masses